Morpho-lang/morpho-gmsh/README.md

 3\.
 In [apigenerator/generate.py](./apigenerator/generate.py), set the correct version of gmsh that you have downloaded, and run the file.

-This download `apigenerator/CMakeLists.txt` (the Gmsh CMakeLists file) and `apigenerator/api/gen.py`.
+This downloads `apigenerator/CMakeLists.txt` (the Gmsh CMakeLists file) and `apigenerator/api/gen.py`.
 In addition, it should generate 3 files:

 * `src/gmshapi.c` (already shipped with this repo)